codewithnadeem14502/TimeSlicer/README.md

 <h2>🛡️ License:</h2>

-This project is licensed under the
+This project is licensed under the MIT License - see the LICENSE file for details.

 <h2>💖Like my work?</h2>